compmem/smile/docs/tutorial.rst

     maxResponseTime=4

-    #We are ready to start building the Epxeriment!
+    #We are ready to start building the Experiment!
     exp = Experiment()
     ...